-Literature on White’s Need for Effectance
+Understanding the Key Concepts in White’s Need for Effectance

 N Effectance is evident in babies when they try to constantly explore their own small little world.
 They reach out for things, crawl and take their first steps, feeling happy with each success that they experience in their endeavors.
 Such explorations of the environment is bound to continue throughout our lives as we venture into and explore the different spheres and traverse the various paths.

 White believed that the Need for Effectance is a powerful motivator that drives people to seek out challenges and opportunities to prove their competence.
 When people are able to successfully meet these challenges, they experience a sense of satisfaction and accomplishment.
 However, when they are unable to meet these challenges, they may experience feelings of frustration, anxiety, and incompetence.